Article 2.--STATE GOVERNMENTAL ETHICS

 (a) The full name and address of each person who has paid compensation for lobbying to the lobbyist or has paid for expenses of lobbying by the lobbyist during the period reported.

-(b) The aggregate amount or value of all expenditures made, except for expenses of general office overhead, by the lobbyist or by the lobbyist's employer for or in direct relation to lobbying during the reporting period, if such expenditures exceed $100.
+(b) The aggregate amount or value of all expenditures made, except for expenses of general office overhead, by the lobbyist or by the lobbyist’s employer for or in direct relation to lobbying during the reporting period, if such expenditures exceed $100.
 Individual expenditures of less than $2 shall not be required to be reported under this subsection.
 Every lobbyist shall keep detailed accounts of all expenditures required to be reported pursuant to K.S.A.
 46-268, and amendments thereto.
-Such expenditures shall be reported according to the following categories of expenditures:
+The expenditures shall be reported according to the following categories of expenditures:

 (1) Food and beverages provided as hospitality;

 (2) entertainment, gifts, honoraria or payments;

 (3) mass media communications;

 (5) communications for the purpose of influencing legislative or executive action; and